Discobanan/RaidPlannerBot/README.md

 If you are going to attend the raid, press the reaction corresponding to your faction.
 If you bring extra devices, also press the number-reaction that matches the number of extra devices you are bringing.

-### Change planned time
+### Change plan

+The following properties of  an existing plan can be changed:

+- time
+- boss
+- location

-To edit the time of an existing plan, type `!edit id time`, where `id` is the id that the bot have assigned to the plan, for example `!edit 7624 16:00`
+To edit an existing plan, type `!edit what id value`, where `what` is one of the above properties, `id` is the id that the bot have assigned to the plan, and `what` is the new value to use, for example `!edit time 7624 16:00` or `!edit boss 7624 tyranitar`

 ### Delete raid plan

 Only the creator of the plan can delete it, and it is done by pressing the red-cross-reaction.
-Plans will however be automatically deleted depending on what type it is and the values set in `AppConfig.json`
+Plans will however be automatically deleted depending on what type it is and the values set in `AppConfig.json`.
+By default, regular raid-plans are deleted after 2 hours, and EX-raids after 10 days.

 ## Support